kodecocodes/i9t/app-thinning/app-thinning.markdown

 Executable slicing simply means Apple delivers a single executable of the apporpriate architecture for a given device.
 Fortunately, there isn't much you need to do to help the App Store make this happen.

-By default, **RELEASE** builds include all architectures configured in your build settings.
+By default, **Release** builds include all architectures configured in your build settings.
 When you submit such a build to the App Store, it will automatically create the variants needed on your behalf.
 All you have to do is compile for iOS 9.

 ## Being Smart With Resources